 Once we’re finished with our bargain hunting there’s only one place I want to go, Longsands Fish Kitchen.
 I first discovered this place when we couldn’t get a table in nearby café Dil and the Bear, and I couldn’t be happier that I did.
 These are the best fish and chips that I’ve had in my life, but the real star of the show is the curry sauce.
 Oh man, that stuff could end wars.
 I have intense cravings which have to be fulfilled on the weekly.
 My usual order is fish chips and mushy peas (side order of curry sauce, obvs) but today I went a bit fancy and opted for the tiger prawns with chilli jam.

-Finally, no day out is complete without us heading back into Newcastle and straight to our favorite cafe, The Wild Trapeze.
-Located in the heart of Heaton, this is the only place I'll frequent for tea and cake, other than my own shop of course.
+Finally, no day out is complete without us heading back into Newcastle and straight to our favourite cafe, The Wild Trapeze.
+Located in the heart of Heaton, this is the only place I’ll frequent for tea and cake, other than my own shop of course.
 Family run and so damned adorable I cannot recommend this place highly enough, I just love it.
 If you do decide to go, order the London Fog Latte, there really is nothing better.